ishita2002rai/singpass-v3-implementation/ReadMe.md

 Without PAR, all sensitive parameters (state, nonce, PKCE, client assertion) go in the browser URL.
 PAR sends them server-to-server first — only a short-lived `request_uri` reference goes in the browser, keeping sensitive params out of browser history and logs.

-**Why is a relay server needed?**

-MockPass only returns `code` and `state` in its callback.
-WSO2 needs `sessionDataKey` as a separate parameter to resume the session.
-The relay extracts `sessionDataKey` from the `state` value and forwards it correctly to WSO2.

 **Why two keystores?**

 The signing key (`carbon.p12`) proves your identity to MockPass via the `client_assertion` JWT.
 The encryption key (`enc.p12`) decrypts the JWE-wrapped ID token — MockPass encrypts it with your registered public key so only you can read it.